Posts

 Image

-Blessed are the poor in spirit, for theirs is the kingdom of heaven.
-(Matthew 5:3) This is where it all begins.
-Not with fire from heaven.
-Not with parables.
-Not with healing.
-Not with judgment.
-But with a sentence that sounds almost offensive to religious pride: "Blessed are the poor in spirit."
-Now let’s slow this down.
-The word blessed here is from the Greek makarioi —and we need to be careful not to water this word down.
-It doesn’t mean "happy," or "lucky," or even "favored" the way we throw that word around in sermons.
-Makarios means a state of being that is spiritually full and completely satisfied , no matter what’s going on around you.
-In ancient Greek, it was used to describe the gods —completely above the worries of the world, untouched by lack, living in a fullness no one else could touch.
-But Yeshua hijacked that word and dropped it on people who didn’t feel holy or powerful or even worthy.
-He said the ones who are...
+Blessed are the poor in spirit, for theirs is the kingdom of heaven. ( Matthew 5:3 ) This is where it all begins.
+Not with fire from heaven, not with parables, not with healing, not with judgment.
+It begins with a sentence that may feel almost offensive to religious pride: “Blessed are the poor in spirit.”
+Let’s take a moment to slow down.
+The word blessed here is from the Greek makarioi ( ma-KAH-ri-oy ) , and we cannot afford to water this down.
+It does not simply mean “happy,” “lucky,” or “favored” in the casual sense.
+Makarios describes a state of being that is spiritually full, completely satisfied, regardless of circumstances.
+In ancient Greek, it was used to describe the “gods”, entirely above worldly worry, untouched by lack, living in a fullness that no one else could reach.
+Yet Yeshua used it to describe people who did not feel holy, powerful, or even worthy.
+He said that those who are makarioi , blessed beyond the reach of this world’s chaos, are the poor in spirit . ...

 The Scapegoat of Leviticus